 Our estimate of the total addressable market for our products is based on a number of internal and third-party estimates.
 In addition, our internal estimates are based in large part on current trends in diagnosing lymphedema, chronic venous insufficiency and chronic respiratory conditions.
 While we believe these factors have historically provided and may continue to provide us with effective tools in estimating the total market for lymphedema, chronic venous insufficiency, chronic respiratory conditions and our products, these estimates may not be correct and the conditions supporting our estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
-As a result, our estimates of the total addressable market for our products may prove to be incorrect.
+As a result, our estimates of the total addressable market for our products treat, such as the impact of GLP-1 drugs on obesity, could impact our estimates of the total addressable market.
 If the actual number of patients who would benefit from our products and the total addressable market for our products is smaller than we have estimated, our future growth could be adversely impacted.